bme8901/log-book/README.md

 ## Synopsis

 Hello!
-This project effectively migrates Project 2 to the Zend Framework.
+Welcome to the repository for Project 4.
+The goal of this project was to effectively migrate the existing project to the Zend Framework.
+All functionality remains consistent with the previous.

 ## Installation